MallocArray/airgradient_esphome/README.md

 The `full_config` folder contains a single yaml file per model that contains the full standalone configuration, created by the `esphome config` command.
 This adds in all of the optional parameters, so is much longer than the minimum configuration, but the single file contains all needed information to be completely independent from this repo.

 Copy the full config file to your personal ESPhome config file and customize as desired, then install to your device.

+## Troubleshooting

+If some sensors are not showing valid readings after installing or upgrading, please remove the power cable from the device entirely for 5-10 seconds, then reconnect.
+Many issues are resolved with a full power reset, as the software reset does not fully clear some situations.

 ## Configuration